carrot/sprout/readme.md

     message: 'What is your github handle?'
   },
   {
-    type: "confirm",
+    type: 'confirm',
-    name: "travis",
+    name: 'travis',
-    message: "Do you want to utilize Travis CI?",
+    message: 'Do you want to utilize Travis CI?',
     default: false
   }
 ]